5ifar/Adidas_US_Sales_EDA/README.md

 ## Project Objective:

-The objective of this project is to analyze mock Adidas US Sales data for 2020-21 by cleaning and organizing the dataset in MySQL Workbench, performing Exploratory Data Analysis (EDA) using Python and creating an interactive Power BI dashboard.
-The goal is to provide actionable insights into retailer performance, regional sales distribution, and sales trends across various channels to optimize business strategies and drive growth.
+The objective of this project is to analyze Adidas US Sales data for 2020-21 by cleaning and organizing the dataset in MySQL Workbench, performing Exploratory Data Analysis (EDA) using Python and creating an interactive Power BI dashboard.
+The goal is to provide actionable insights into retailer performance, regional sales distribution, and sales trends across various channels to identify growth opportunities, optimize business strategies and drive profitability.

 ---